WHAMitchell/hello-world/README.md

 # hello-world
-Hamish repository setup in tutorial
+Hamish repository setup in tutorial.
+Testing edits of code.